-Where did the story of Jevrem come from?
-You write about a very specific historical moment and place in depicting Sarajevo and the Bosnian civil war of the early 90s.
+You write about a very specific historical time and place in depicting Sarajevo and the Bosnian civil war of the early 90s.
 What is your relationship to them?

-When I completed the manuscript I asked Goran Simic, a Bosnian-Canadian poet who lived through the Siege of Sarajevo and divides his time between Toronto and Sarajevo, to read the book and tell me if it felt authentic to him.
-He read it and loved it and asked me whether I’d lived through the siege myself.
-I guess my name is ethnic in a way that might lead people to think I myself come from Sarajevo.
+When I completed the manuscript, which is in part about experiencing the Siege of Sarajevo, I asked Goran Simic, a Bosnian-Canadian poet who lived through the Siege of Sarajevo and divides his time between Toronto and Sarajevo, to read the manuscript.
+When he finished it he asked me whether I’d lived through the siege myself.
+My name is ethnic in a way that might lead people to think I myself come from Sarajevo.
 But this is not the case.
-I have no connection to this historical moment or to Sarajevo but through the characters who landed in my imagination one day – it felt that sudden – and stayed there until I finished writing the book.
-I write entirely from character.
-The characters visit me – that’s how it feels, like a visitation – and they determine the where and what of time, event, place.
-I discover the where and what as I find out who they are through writing.
+I have no connection to this historical time or to Sarajevo but through the characters who landed in my imagination one day and stayed there until I finished writing the book.
+Characters visit me and determine the where and what of time, event, place.
+I discover the where and what as I find out, through writing, who the characters are.

-I approach writing in much the same way that I approach reading (and I am first and foremost a reader: it’s what I love to do most in the world): with the yearning to be transported.
+I approach writing in the same way I approach reading: with the yearning to be transported.
 I want to see and experience and feel much more than my own life can offer.
 I think this is true of all avid readers.
-Given limited material resources – and the constraints of travel in space and time – the imagination is a powerful tool to experience many lives in one lifetime, many places, contexts, circumstances, identities, time-periods.
-This is a truism, of course, and possibly somewhat reductive, but it gets to the most basic reason why I write: I, like many introverts – counter-intuitively – want always to see out and see beyond – to be left alone to see out and beyond.
-There is hardly a moment in my life that I’m not reading something or listening to the radio.
-I love to go on the trip of the story, always, because the story is the fuel of the imagination and the imagination transports us out and beyond our everyday lives.
+Given limited material resources and the constraints of travel in space and time the imagination is a powerful way to experience many lifetimes, places, circumstances, identities, and time-periods.
+This is the reason I feel compelled to read and to write: I love to see, with my mind’s eye, beyond my own life.

-I feel that I use my imagination in much the same way that scientists use robotic exploration rovers to explore the places that humans can’t physically get to: the moon, the deep ocean, under the wreckage of a building.
-I cannot physically/experientially get to all the places I’m interested in, but my imagination can, which, with training in the kinds of research I need to conduct to “get it right,” can take me deep into another person’s psyche, give me a fly’s eye perspective of a private space, offer a breath-taking bird’s eye view of city and countryside, take me way out into the cosmos, shuttle me “back and forth” in time.
-My relationship to that which is foreign becomes intimate and detailed: there are few boundaries that restrict where the imagination can go, and I am always led by the nose by my characters to those places.
-I don’t write “what I know ” (boring, for me), I write what I can imagine.
+I feel that I use my imagination the same way scientists use robotic exploration rovers to explore the places that humans can’t physically get to: the moon, the deep ocean, under the wreckage of a building.
+I cannot physically/experientially get to all the places and states I’m interested in, but my imagination can.
+Supported by research, it can take me deep into a character’s psyche, give me a fly’s eye perspective of the details of everyday life, offer a breath-taking bird’s eye view of city and countryside and wilderness, take me way out into the cosmos, and shuttle me “back and forth” in time.

 How did you approach researching this novel?
 Did you visit Sarajevo?
-How do you orient yourself to the problem of “getting it right” when you’re fictionalizing a historical event and depicting psychological states and sociological phenomena.
+How do you orient yourself to the problem of “getting it right” when you’re fictionalizing an historical event and depicting actual psychological states and sociological phenomena?

 How was it that you felt confident enough to write in the voice of a teenage boy?
 Considering that you are neither a teenager nor a boy.

-It’s the rover of my imagination, again.
-And the fact that I sometimes feel that I’m a teenage boy trapped in an adult woman’s body.
-That is, in as much as one can generalize about the experience of being a teenage boy, which one really shouldn’t, I resonate with the quality/energy of the teenage boys I experience around me.
-That is, roiling with pent-up energies, sexual and otherwise; yearning to be free and self-sufficient; feeling constrained by the prissiness and pettiness of domestic life; calling out the hypocrisies and lameness of the adults around them; an irrepressible urge to yell “fuck you” and “fuck that” to the many ludicrous injunctions and taken-for-granted absurdities of everyday life.
-So Jevrem’s voice does not feel alien to me in any way.
-I get his rage at and his disappointment with the adults around him, and at politicians and global leaders for irresponsibly promoting such a horrendous war as the one that plagued his country, then being complicit in its ugliness and its longevity.
-I have a sense that teenage-hood for boys is a time of life when it’s possible to be most honest.
-I say for boys because girls are universally gendered very differently and have a different and possibly more complex way of navigating their emotions and the fraught social spaces they find themselves in.
+I sometimes feel that I’m a teenage boy trapped in an adult woman’s body!
+I resonate with the quality/energy of the teenage boys I experience around me, though of course not all teenage boys are like this and this describes teenage girls as well: roiling with pent-up energies, sexual and otherwise; yearning to be free and self-sufficient; feeling constrained by the prissiness and pettiness of domestic life; calling out the hypocrisies and lameness of the adults around them; an irrepressible urge to yell “fuck you” and “fuck that” to the many ludicrous injunctions and taken-for-granted absurdities of everyday life.
+So, Jevrem’s voice does not feel alien to me.
+I get his rage at and his disappointment in the adults around him and at politicians and global leaders for irresponsibly promoting such a horrendous war as the one that was foisted on his country, then being complicit in its ugliness and its longevity.

-It felt plausible to me that Jevrem, my teenage protagonist, being who he is in temperament and personality, having lived through the longest siege of a city in recorded history at the age he did, living with the devastating consequences of war on his family, would become a “juvenile delinquent” with an anti-social sense of his place in society and the place of violence in that society.
+It felt plausible to me that Jevrem, my teenage protagonist, being who he is in temperament and personality, having lived through the longest siege of a city in recorded history at the age he did, living with the devastating consequences of war on his family, would become a “juvenile delinquent” with an “anti-social” sense of his place in society and the place of violence in that society.
 That is, his character and story to me show imminent coherence, and that’s all that really interests me as writer of novels.
-Fiction’s power and scope lies precisely in its license to explore emotions and actions on the level of conjecture and extrapolation, all covered by the evident fact of singularity (individuals everywhere are absolutely unique, even while generated and constrained/enabled by their context and contingencies) and tested by an imminent emotional and circumstantial logic.
+Fiction’s power and scope lies precisely in its license to explore emotions and actions on the level of conjecture and extrapolation, all covered by the evident fact of singularity (individuals everywhere are absolutely unique, even while shaped and constrained/enabled by their context and contingencies) and tested by an imminent emotional and circumstantial logic.
 Fiction writers do not generally bind themselves to representing the statistical norm in an attempt to provide a sociologically accurate representation of average experience or behaviour.
 In fact, they often purposefully deal with what is statistically anomalous: the exception to the rule, the unusual, unexpected, the extreme extrapolation of human experience/behaviour and real world scenarios.
-In this way fiction is able to freely explore the landscape of “the human condition.”
-There is one of everything and everyone under the sun, or there easily could be, and that’s all a fiction writer needs to know about the world to proceed.
+In this way fiction is able to freely explore the wildly diverse landscape of “the human condition.”
+There is one of everything and everyone under the sun, or there easily could be, and that’s all a fiction writer needs to know to proceed with confidence in representing her singular characters.

 Aisha, Jevrem’s sister, also embodies a plausible and documented response to the trauma of war, and other traumas.
 She is a model student and an extreme over-achiever.

-How would you describe the main theme of book, if you had to identify one?
+How would you describe the main theme of Little Bastards, if you had to identify one?

 I encountered Jevrem first by feeling the force of his anger.
 The first scenes that I wrote were of him and his gang on a rampage in Toronto, breaking and entering and generally behaving badly.
 I was interested in him as a perpetrator.
 But then I discovered his history.
 The criminality in him is a function of his loss of faith in “the good” at a very young age.
 As ever, his behavior as a perpetrator is fueled by the trauma of his victimhood.
 He is, like a lot of teenagers, a fierce moralist who feels betrayed and disheartened.
 So the thread that I see running through this book is Jevrem’s emotional response to his deep sense of disappointment in the world around him.
 Hypocrites, all of you!
 This is his judgement of the world, and it is this judgement that he is able to slowly qualify as he journeys toward some indefinite hopeful destination – literal and figurative – in the last third of the book.

-The second section of the book is set in your hometown of Toronto.
-Why did you set it there and what kind of decisions does one make as an author in representing the place where one lives – given that there are hundreds of ways of accurately describing a city?
+The second section of the book is set in Toronto, where you grew up.
+Why did you set it there and what kind of decisions does one make as an author in representing the place where one used to live – given that there are hundreds of ways of accurately describing a city?

 I don’t feel that I chose to set this book in Toronto, or my subsequent two books, which are also partially set in Toronto.
-The characters just somehow gravitate to this place – where I wasn’t living when I wrote the Little Bastards, but did live for twenty years.
-I am not concerned about representing Toronto in and of itself; my characters live in the city in a particular way and that’s the city that I write.
-Jevrem’s Toronto is quite different than my Toronto.
-He lives in a low-income, shabby area and his state of mind is such that it’s a bleak place for him; the season, springtime, adds to the bleakness.
-Compared to the old-world charm of Sarajevo, Toronto is an ugly place for Jevrem, and the fact that he and his family are here as refugees and did not leave their home by choice makes his relationship to his new city fraught and conflicted.
+The characters just somehow gravitated to it.
+I wasn’t living in Toronto when I wrote Little Bastards and I don’t live there now.
+I am not concerned about representing Toronto in and of itself; my characters live in the city in a very particular way and that’s the city that I write.
+Jevrem lives in a run-down, shabby neighbourhood and his state of mind is such that it’s a bleak place for him; the season, springtime, adds to the bleakness.
+Compared to the old-world charm of Sarajevo, Toronto is an ugly place for him and the fact that he and his family are here as refugees and did not leave their home by choice makes his relationship to his new city fraught and conflicted.
 I have much sunnier memories of my time in Toronto.

 Toronto is one of the most successfully diverse cities in the world.
 This is a relatively new phenomenon in its history.
 Toronto of the 50s and 60s was a notoriously stodgy, uptight, and WASPy.
-Now half of all Torontonians are foreign-born, and a large minority are non-European, non-white-skinned; it contains millions of stories of arrival and adaptation and settling in.
+Now half of all Torontonians are foreign-born, and a large minority are non-European, non-white-skinned; it contains millions of diverse stories of arrival and adaptation and settling in.
 This makes it an interesting context for a novel.
-It is the home to many still-living cultures, and while racism and poverty exist and are ugly, the celebration of diversity as part of the city’s explicit identity helps to strengthen progressive policies.
-Toronto is not afflicted by the racialized inner-city poverty of many US cities, which seems to be structurally entrenched, so the stories of arrival and acclimatization set within it can realistically be nuanced and varied accounts.
+It is the home to many still-living cultures, and while racism and poverty exist and persist, the celebration of diversity as part of the city’s explicit identity helps to strengthen progressive policies.
+Toronto is not afflicted by the kind of racialized inner-city poverty of many US cities so the stories of arrival and acclimatization set within it can realistically be nuanced and varied accounts.

 Several characters that Jevrem meets during his road-trip have a fairy-tale quality to them.
 They seem to understand and accept him, and are generous and kind in offering him certain life truths to consider.
 Do you think such characters actually exist?